Jessica Ewing

 Jessica Ewing is an American innovator and entrepreneur.
 She is the founder and CEO of the children’s book subscription startup Literati founded in Austin, Texas.

-Early History
+Early life and education

 Jessica Ewing was born in Michigan.
 She completed her undergraduate degree at Stanford University, where she studied mathematics and artificial intelligence.
 While at Stanford, she worked in the White House as a research assistant for the senior economic adviser to the president.

-Google
+Career

 After graduating Stanford with a degree in Symbolic Systems, Ewing joined Google and became a senior product manager.
 During her first year at the company, she was Marissa Mayer’s deputy.
 She later worked under Sundar Pichai.